Skip to main content

 Graphene was one of the breakthrough science stories of the new millennium.
 Hailed as a wonder material of the future, its remarkable physical properties have transformed the way we think about materials.

-First isolated at the University of Manchester in 2003 by a team led by Andre Geim and Kostya Novoselov, Graphene is the first single-layer material ever discovered.
+First isolated at the University of Manchester in 2003 and announced in 2004 by a team led by Andre Geim and Kostya Novoselov, Graphene is the first single-layer material ever discovered.

 At only one atom thick it is the thinnest material possible, yet it is also the strongest—200 times stronger than steel.
 It’s flexible, transparent and conducts electricity and heat incredibly well, giving this small material huge potential.

-The isolation of graphene made a huge splash in science media because it has so many outstanding properties, and speculation about some of the potential applications for this wonder material ran wild.
+The isolation of graphene made a huge splash in science media in the 2010s because it has so many outstanding properties, and speculation about some of the potential applications for this wonder material ran wild.

 Two men sat in a laboratory Credit: © Nobel Media AB, Photo Yana Audas